Udaya19SRI/CineVerse-A-Movie-Discovery-Platform/README.md

 Built with **React.js** and styled using modern UI frameworks, CineVerse also allows users to **save their favorite movies**, making it a personalized movie tracking experience.

+### 🔐 API Key Setup

+This project uses the [TMDb API](https://developer.themoviedb.org/) for movie data.
+To get started:

+1. Sign up at [TMDb](https://www.themoviedb.org/) and generate an API key.
+2. Create a `.env` file in the project root.
+3. Add the following line to the `.env` file:

 ---

 ## ✨ Key Features